Signature Kitchen Suite

 Possible Causes

-Food or grease buildup on elements, Foil or plastic left in oven, Dripping onto hidden bake element, Failing insulation or wiring overheating
+Food or grease buildup on elements, foil or plastic left in the oven, dripping onto a hidden bake element, failing insulation or wiring overheating.

 How to Fix / Troubleshooting